 TV viewership patterns can be a treasure trove of valuable information.
-One of the US’s pioneering DVR firms wished to build a service that could comb through viewership patterns to discern the optimum time slot to telecast an advertisement, and contacted us to help build the first phase of the project.
+One of the US’s pioneering DVR firms wished to build a service that could comb through viewership patterns to discern the optimum time slot to telecast an advertisement and contacted us to help build the first phase of the project.

 Dissecting the data

 Because we were dealing with TV viewership data, we had to apply a normalisation process to account for broadcast durations.
-This was absolutely necessary in order to prevent information being unwittingly skewed towards longer broadcasts.
+This was absolutely necessary in order to prevent information from being unwittingly skewed toward longer broadcasts.
 For instance, NFL games and movies typically last a few hours and are thus viewed for longer with more people tuning in.
 Left as is, the data will show that most viewers prefer to watch longer programs.
 In other instances, viewers may be tuned in, but may not be actively watching a programme.
 This can easily mislead a decision maker, and more accurate results can be obtained by focusing on actual viewer interest instead.

-To tweak the data to account for these quirks, we built an algorithm which intelligently adjusts viewership data to reflect program length and actual engagement (i.e. the length of time during which the viewer was actually watching the programme).
+To tweak the data to account for these quirks, we built an algorithm that intelligently adjusts viewership data to reflect program length and actual engagement (i.e. the length of time during which the viewer was actually watching the programme).
 The algorithm would first look at a data point from a household and extract the view time data for a given program.
-It would then determine the interval between the programme watched and times at which the DVR was tuned immediately before and after.
+It would then determine the interval between the programme watched and the times at which the DVR was tuned immediately before and after.
 If this time interval exceeded a predetermined set of conditions, then an adjustment (referred to as ‘capping’) would be automatically applied.
 The capping mechanism also guaranteed that very few conditional expressions would be needed, thus making the algorithm quite easy to maintain.

 Rich, descriptive data